microsoft/rnx-kit/ROADMAP.md

-is little consensus on what to use and what versions, leading to issues when they try to get their features integrated into an app. [`@rnx-kit/align-deps`][] tries to solve this by scanning dependencies and making sure the correct packages and versions are being used based on opinionated built-in profiles.
-Its centralized design (expandable locally by each project as they see fit) allows it to align dependencies across many packages both within a repository and across repositories.
+is little consensus on what to use and what versions, leading to issues when they try to get their features integrated into an app. [`@rnx-kit/align-deps`][] tries to solve this by scanning dependencies and making sure the correct packages and versions are being used based on opinionated built-in profiles, or custom profiles provided by someone else.
+Its centralized design allows it to align dependencies across many packages both within a repository and across repositories.

 #### JS bundling